A riparian tree (note cottonwoods, Populus, in background) in the Johns Valley of Utah [C. J. Earle, 2017.09.19].

 Rocky Mountain juniper, mountain red cedar, weeping juniper (Peattie 1950), Rocky Mountain redcedar (Adams 1993).

 Other closely related species (all of which have a very similar appearance) include the Caribbean species J. barbadensis, J. bermudiana, and J. gracilior, and the Mexican species J. blancoi.
 These species occupy literal or biogeographic islands and likely arose through vicariance or dispersal, possibly with some level of hybridization.
-Hybridization has bene shown between J. scopulorum and J. maritima, and also with J. blancoi (Adams 2015, Adams et al. 2020a).
+Hybridization has been shown between J. scopulorum and J. maritima, and also with J. blancoi (Adams 2015, Adams et al. 2020a).

 Hybridization with J. monosperma has been documented in the Guadalupe Mountains of New Mexico, which is quite surprising as these two taxa are as distant from each other as they could be within Section Sabina.
 The hybrids have J. monosperma chloroplasts, i.e. the pollen donor was J. monosperma, which otherwise is not known to occur within 5 km of the hybrid trees; and the nuclear DNA shows full heterzygosity at 18 loci shared by the two species, demonstrating a hybrid origin.
 The hybrids closely resemble J. scopulorum (Adams et al. 2020b).

-Dioecious evergreen trees to 14 m tall and 200 cm DBH, single-stemmed (rarely multistemmed), usually with conical to irregular crowns.
+Dioecious evergreen trees to 14 m tall and 200 cm dbh, single-stemmed (rarely multistemmed), usually with conical to irregular crowns.
 Bark brown, exfoliating in thin strips, that of small branchlets (5-10 mm diam.) smooth, that of larger branchlets exfoliating in plates.
 Branches spreading to ascending; branchlets erect to flaccid, 3-4-sided in cross section, ca. 2/3 or less as wide as length of scalelike leaves.
 Leaves light to dark green, plants vary greatly in degree of glaucousness; abaxial gland elliptic, conspicuous, exudate absent, margins entire (at 20× and 40×); whip leaves 3-6 mm, not glaucous adaxially; scalelike leaves 1-3 mm, not overlapping to overlapping by not more than 1/5 their length, keeled to rounded, apex obtuse to acute, appressed or spreading.
 Seed cones maturing in 2 years, generally with straight peduncles, globose to 2-lobed, 6-9 mm, light blue when heavily glaucous, maturing dark blue-black beneath a glaucous coating, resinous to fibrous, with (1-)2(-3) seeds.
 Seeds 4-5 mm diameter.
 2n = 22 (Adams 1993).
 See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 Canada, USA and Mexico; British Columbia (Vancouver Is. to the Rockies), Alberta (rare), S in Rockies through Montana, Wyoming, Colorado and New Mexico to W Texas, S-C Arizona and N Mexico; also in Washington, E Oregon, E Nevada and Utah; also on mountains E of the Rocky Mountain Front in Montana, North Dakota, South Dakota and Nebraska (Peattie 1950).
 Found at 0-2700 m elevation, mostly on rocky soils (Adams 1993).
 See also Thompson et al. (1999).
 Hardy to Zone 3 (cold hardiness limit between -39.9°C and -34.4°C) (Bannister and Neuner 2001).